DANS-KNAW/dans-module-archetype/docs/dans-module-design.md

 DANS module design
 ==================

-This document describes the design of a DANS module.
+This document describes the design of a DANS microservice module.
 By following a standard design and coding style we hope to make it easier for developers to understand each other's code and to make it easier to maintain and extend the code.
 The design builds on the Dropwizard conventions but go beyond that, filling in the blanks where Dropwizard is silent and adding some extra conventions that are specific to DANS.

 Project structure
 -----------------